BolvicBolvicovic/bluebeam/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Scraper is a web extension for auditing websites in one click based on your criterias.
+bluebeam is a web extension for auditing websites in one click based on your criterias.

 ### Built With